Recovery Measures

 Microwave relays

-Where there are no impediments to transmissions between base stations we will set up parabolic antennae that use microwave signals in place of damaged fiber optic lines.
+Where there are no impediments to transmissions between base stations we will set up parabolic antennas that use microwave signals in place of damaged fiber optic lines.

 Reconstruction of base stations